damianhahn-png/Cyber-Safety-Awareness-for-Students/README.md

 # Purpose
 This mini-project is meant for classroom use or as a public awareness handout.
-You can share it on GitHub, school websites, or print it as a digital safety guide.

 # How to Use
 1. Clone or download this repository.